- The Earth’s crust is made up of various types of rocks and the scientific study of rocks is called petrology.

 Mechanically formed sedimentary rocks

-- Formed by mechanical agents like running water, wind, ocean currents, ice, etc.
+- They are formed by mechanical agents like running water, wind, ocean currents, ice, etc.

 Organically formed sedimentary rocks

-- Formed by – The remains of plants and animals are buried under sediments, and due to heat and pressure from overlying layers, their composition changes.
+- The remains of plants and animals are buried under sediments, and due to heat and pressure from overlying layers, their composition changes.
 Coal and limestone are well-known examples.